SaherBlueEagle/Android_RAT_APK_Version/README.md

 # 💿 Program Owner , By : SaherBlueEagle
 # Blue Eagle Android RAT for Android
-# Fore receive external / remote (no-ip)  victim connnections, port forward in your router or user vpn for port forward using your data connection
+# Fore receive external / remote (no-ip)  victim connnections apply port forwarding in your router , or use vpn for port forward using your data connection

 Hacking Wnidows / MAC / Linux / Adnroid  using your Android Phone 😲😎💪TCP Server RAT [Remote Access Trojan] Preview :